-- 50% Joint and Survivor Pension for a same-gender Domestic Partner, or - Optional 75% Joint and Survivor Pension for a same-gender Domestic Partner
+- 50% Joint and Survivor Pension for a same-gender Domestic Partner or - Optional 75% Joint and Survivor Pension for a same-gender Domestic Partner.

-Please see the definition of a same-gender Domestic Partner on pages 45-46 for a description of the rules for establishing that you have a same-gender Domestic Partner.
+Please see the definition of a same-gender Domestic Partner on pages 47-48 for a description of the rules for establishing that you have a Domestic Partner.

 Whenever the term "married" or "Spouse" is used in this booklet, that term refers to the person of the opposite gender to whom you are legally married under the laws of the place where you live.
 The Board is entitled for all purposes to rely on your representation as to whether you are married and, if so, to whom.
-The Board may deny benefits to a person claiming to be your Spouse if it contradicts your representation.
+The Board may deny benefits to a person claiming to be your spouse if it contradicts your representation.

-Life Annuity with 36 Months Guaranteed
+Life Annuity with 12 Months Guaranteed

-The Life Annuity with 36 Months Guaranteed provides you with a monthly pension payment for your life.
-If you die before receiving at least 36 pension payments, the remaining guaranteed monthly payments will be paid to your Beneficiary.
-(See pages 34-35 for information on naming a Beneficiary.)
+The Life Annuity with 12 Months Guaranteed provides you with a monthly pension payment for your life.
+If you die before receiving at least 12 pension payments, the remaining guaranteed monthly payments will be paid to your Beneficiary.
+If you do not have a named Beneficiary, the Beneficiary predeceased you, or the Beneficiary contributes to your death, then the payments will be paid to your estate in a single lump sum.

+See pages 35-36 for information on "Naming a Beneficiary."

-For example, if you die after receiving 16 monthly payments, the remaining 20 payments will be made to your Beneficiary.
-If you live long enough to receive the 36 guaranteed monthly payments, you will continue to receive monthly payments for your lifetime, but no benefits will be payable to your Beneficiary after you die.
-If you die after making an application and having reached your Annuity Starting Date, but before receiving your first payment, your Beneficiary will be entitled to 36 payments.
+For example, if you die after receiving 9 monthly payments, the remaining 3 payments will be made to your Beneficiary.
+If you live long enough to receive the 12 guaranteed monthly payments, you will continue to receive monthly payments for your lifetime, but no benefits will be payable to your Beneficiary after you die.
+If you die after making an application and having reached your Annuity Starting Date, but before receiving your first payment, your Beneficiary will be entitled to 12 payments.